SHUR1K-N/MeetNinja-Google-Meet-Bot/README.md

 - Automatically disables camera & microphone in-Meet
 - Color-coded & concise activity logging (verbose) with timestamps of all activities
 - Supported web browsers: Google Chrome & Mozilla Firefox
+- Automatically checks for a newer MeetNinja version upon every execution

 ## Usage
 1. Clone / Download this repository or its content (mainly **MeetNinja.py** and the **chromedriver / geckodriver** file for your web browser and OS)